-- (b) Amounts include certain notes receivable due from a subsidiary of the VodafoneZiggo JV to a subsidiary of Liberty Global, comprising (i) a euro-denominated note receivable with a principal amount of \$797.1 million and \$855.8 million, respectively (the VodafoneZiggo JV Receivable I), and (ii) a euro-denominated note receivable with a principal amount of \$236.7 million and \$127.1 million, respectively (the VodafoneZiggo JV Receivable II and, together with the VodafoneZiggo JV Receivable I, the VodafoneZiggo JV Receivables).
+(b) Amounts include certain notes receivable due from a subsidiary of the VodafoneZiggo JV to a subsidiary of Liberty Global, comprising (i) a euro-denominated note receivable with a principal amount of \$749.7 million and \$797.1 million at December 31, 2022 and 2021, respectively, (the VodafoneZiggo JV Receivable I) and (ii) a euro-denominated note receivable with a principal amount of \$222.7 million and \$236.7 million at December 31, 2022 and 2021, respectively, (the VodafoneZiggo JV Receivable II and, together with the VodafoneZiggo JV Receivable I, the VodafoneZiggo JV Receivables).
 During 2021, an additional \$123.0 million was loaned under the VodafoneZiggo JV Receivable II to fund the VodafoneZiggo JV's final installment of spectrum license fees due to the Dutch government.
 The VodafoneZiggo JV Receivables bear interest at 5.55% and have a final maturity date of December 31, 2030.
+During 2022, interest accrued on the VodafoneZiggo JV Receivables was \$53.8 million, all of which has been cash settled.

+Notes to Consolidated Financial Statements - (Continued) December 31, 2022 and 2021

-During 2021, interest accrued on the VodafoneZiggo JV Receivables was \$56.5 million, all of which was cash settled. - (c) In connection with our investment in ITV, we previously entered into (i) the ITV Collar (as defined in note 9) and (ii) a related secured borrowing agreement (the ITV Collar Loan), each of which were fully settled during 2021, as further described in note 9. - (d) Represents investments held under SMAs, which are maintained by investment managers acting as agents on our behalf.
+- (c) At December 31, 2022, the fair value of our investment in Televisa Univision reflects the merger of Univision Holdings Inc. and Grupo Televisa, S.A.B., which was completed during the first quarter of 2022. - (d) Represents investments held under SMAs, which are maintained by investment managers acting as agents on our behalf.
 We classify, measure and report these investments, the composition of which may change from time to time, based on the underlying nature and characteristics of each security held under the SMAs.
-As of December 31, 2021, all of our investments held under SMAs were classified as available-for-sale debt securities, as further described in note 3.
-At December 31, 2021 and 2020, interest accrued on our debt securities, which is included in other current assets in our consolidated statement of financial position, was \$5.1 million and \$7.1 million, respectively. - (e) During 2021, we began accounting for our investment in Plume under the fair value method, as our ownership decreased to 12.0% as of December 31, 2021.
-Prior to this change, Plume was accounted for as an equity method investment. - (f) Amounts include \$2.1 million and \$9.7 million, respectively, of noncontrolling junior interest in receivables we have securitized. - (g) The purchase and sale of investments are presented on a gross basis in our consolidated statements of cash flows, including amounts associated with SMAs.
+As of December 31, 2022, all of our investments held under SMAs were classified as available-for-sale debt securities, as further described in note 3.
+At December 31, 2022 and 2021, interest accrued on our debt securities, which is included in other current assets in our consolidated statements of financial position, was \$18.5 million and \$5.1 million, respectively. - (e) The purchase and sale of investments are presented on a gross basis in our consolidated statements of cash flows, including amounts associated with SMAs.